HerringtonDarkholme/rs-perf-talk/slides.md

   - All performance gain from Rust!
   - Easy to use high-level API
   - Amazing tooling support
-- ## Cross Language Interop
+- ## Cons: Cross Language Interop
   - Foreign Function Call is expensive
   - Serialization/Deserialization
-  - String Encoding convert utf-16 to utf-8
+  - String Encoding from utf-16 to utf-8

 ---

 # Choosing Parsers

 We focus on **TypeScript** parsers in this talk.